std::vector<T,Allocator>::push_back

 Notes

-causes a reallocation that would exceed max_size, due to implicitly calling an equivalent of reserve(size()+1).
+causes a reallocation that exceeds max_size (due to an implicit call to an equivalent of reserve(

 Example